ludeeus/aiogithubapi/README.md

 # AIOGitHubAPI

-_Python async client for the GitHub API._
+_Asynchronous Python client for the GitHub API_

 This is not a full client for the API (Have you seen it, it's huge), and will probably never be.
 Things are added when needed.